Open data strategy

 *We know that we hold some personal and commercially sensitive information, not suitable for publication as open data.
 But where these restrictions don't apply, or can be mitigated, we will publish as much of our data openly as possible.

 Higher Education Statistics for the UK serves as a quick reference guide to high-level data on all aspects of higher education in the UK.
-This volume is published in a number of releases produced over the year.
-Data about the destinations of leavers was added on 20 July 2017.
+Data is published in a number of releases produced over the year.
+Information about HE finances was added on 7 March 2018.

 Destinations of undergraduate leavers from higher education at alternative providers in England 2015/16